 Lucy is proud of her beginnings as a youth worker and her 17 years of experience of working in, developing, reforming and managing children’s services.
 Over the last ten years Lucy has focused on education and has been instrumental in embedding resilience curricular in schools and services across the UK.
 Lucy directed the Healthy Minds research project, has an MSc in Practice Based Research, a BSc in Social Policy and Criminology, and a Post-Graduate Certificate in Education.

-Research and evidence are the foundation of the resilience workshops Bounce Forward have held, which have already helped over 500,000 children in 750 schools.
+Research and evidence are the foundation of the resilience workshops Bounce Forward have held, which have already helped more than 750,000 children in 1,661 schools.

 The results of this study show the same impact on life satisfaction as when an adult finds a life partner.
 It also shows that young people were able to express negative emotions more openly while applying positive external behaviours.
 They believe the main learning to achieve these fantastic results are simple: